Apostolic Tradition: Manuscripts and sources

-The text was also found in the late 5th century Latin manuscript known as Verona Palimpsest, where it is the third item in the collection.
-This version was published in 1900 by Edmund Hauler, but only just over half of the Apostolic Tradition section was preserved.
+The text was found in the late 5th century Latin manuscript known as Verona Palimpsest, where it is the third item in the collection.

-A much earlier Ethiopic version translated directly from the Greek around the late 5th century, was discovered in Ethiopia in 1999 in a 13th-century, or earlier, manuscript, amongst the works in a compendium of synodical materials, known as the 'Aksumite Collection'.
-This version survives complete, albeit that it adds selected further material (taken from the Didache and Didascalia) before the concluding chapter 43.
-The text transmitted in the Aksumite Collection lacks the Anaphora of the Apostolic Tradition from Chapter 4; as this material is substantially duplicated in the Ethiopic Anaphora of the Apostles, which is recorded within a compendium of liturgical prayers elsewhere in the Collection.
+An earlier and more complete Ethiopic version of the text, which was translated directly from the original Greek between the fourth and sixth centuries, was discovered in Ethiopia in 1999 within a 13th-century manuscript known as the Aksumite Collection.
+This manuscript is a compendium of synodical materials covering topics like canon law, liturgy, historiography, etc. It includes selected additions from the Didache and Didascalia before the concluding chapter 43.
+The text transmitted in the Aksumite Collection lacks the Anaphora of the Apostolic Tradition from Chapter 4.
+In 2025, the Ethiopic text was translated into English.